brodderickrodriguez/cassowary/docs/topics/theory.rst

 In this example, `constraint` holds the defintion for the constraint system.
 Although the statement uses the Python comparison operator `<=`, the result is *not* a boolean.
-The comparison operators `<=`, `<`, `>=`, `>`, and `==` have been overridden for instances of :class:`Variable` to enable you to easily define constraints.
+The comparison operators `<=`, `<`, `>=`, `>`, and `==` have been overridden for instances of :class:`~cassowary.Variable` to enable you to easily define constraints.

 Solvers
 -------